artemave/REST-assured/README.markdown

 Various options (such as ssl, port, db credentials, etc.) are available through command line options.
 Check out `rest-assured -h` to see what they are.

-NOTE that although sqlite is an extremely handy option (especially with :memory:), I found it locking tables under non-trivial load.
+NOTE that although sqlite is an extremely handy option (especially with :memory:), I found it sometimes locking tables under non-trivial load.
 Hence there is mysql - more setup, but always works.
 But may be that is just me sqliting it wrong.

 ## Doubles